tal-z/SoundsLike/README.md

         <h3>
             How to use it:
         </h3>
             For now, no pip install is available.
-You'll need to download the .py files and save them where you want them.
+To use SoundsLike, you'll need to download the .py files and save them where you want them.
+Pip install is planned for the future.
         <br>
         <br>
         <h3>